thakurtejveer/Scenario5/README.md

 component1 (grandparent) should display the text.
 Create the task in a scenario5 folder of your project.
 All files of the components should be inside the scenario5 folder.
+PS- Data is flowing from child to grand parents.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.14.